marijnh/Eloquent-JavaScript/11_async.md

 When a nest receives a duplicate gossip message, which is very likely to happen with everybody blindly resending these, it ignores it.
-But when it receives a new message, it excitedly tells all its neighbors, except for the one who originally sent it the message.
+But when it receives a new message, it excitedly tells all its neighbors except for the one who sent it the message.

 This will cause a new piece of gossip to spread through the network like an ink stain in water.
 Even when some connections aren't